Local Reinforcement Learning with Action-Conditioned Root Mean Squared Q-Functions: Experiments

-\paragraph{Main Results:} We present our results in Table~\ref{table-combined}.
-We run each experiment with three different random seeds and plot their average returns over 100-episode windows along with their standard deviations in shadows.
-We also calculated the average returns of the last 100 episodes of each training run to obtain a quantitative measure of the final performance of our method, which can be found in Table~\ref{table-combined}.
+\paragraph{Main Results:} As presented in Figure \ref{fig:enterminatar_figlabel}, we run each experiment with five different random seeds and plot their average returns over 100-episode windows along with their 95\% confidence intervals in shadows.
+We also calculated the average returns of the last 100 episodes of each training run to obtain a quantitative measure of the final performance of our method, which can be found in Table \ref{table-combined}.
 As demonstrated, ARQ consistently outperforms AD in all MinAtar games.
 Surprisingly, ARQ also outperforms DQN in all games.
 In DMC Suite tasks, ARQ achieves superior returns compared to AD, while also exceeding back-prop based methods in most games.
-We present our numbers in Table~\ref{table-combined}.

-\paragraph{Game Analysis:} We note that ARQ outperforms DQN by a wide margin on Breakout and SpaceInvaders.
+A possible explanation is that ARQ benefits from localized TD updates, reduced gradient path length, and the variance reduction effect of layerwise averaging, which together can lead to more stable and efficient learning than fully backpropagated networks. \paragraph{Game Analysis:} We note that ARQ outperforms DQN by a wide margin on Breakout and SpaceInvaders.
 Both of these games operate on similar mechanisms: players aim to remove targets by controlling projectile interactions of objects.
 To yield higher scores, players need to perform combos of actions to yield higher scores, for instance moving to a sweet spot then waiting for the target to arrive before firing a bullet.
 We argue that top-down connections in AD provide temporal coherence, which allows our agents to perform sequences of actions smoothly.
 Additionally, we note that while AD fails to match DQN on Seaquest, ARQ surpasses DQN.
 Seaquest is a game involving firing bullets to remove enemies, with an additional rule that players need to manage an oxygen tank by surfacing above water to refill their tank.
 This represents that the policy distribution can be bi-modal such that attacking enemies and refilling tanks are both locally optimal policies.
 We hypothesize that by applying action conditioning, ARQ can capture these policy structures more effectively than AD, which is only state-conditioned.